AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_NO_AUTODICT` will not load an LTO generated auto dictionary that is compiled into the target.

+  - Setting `AFL_NO_COLOR` or `AFL_NO_COLOUR` will omit control sequences for coloring console output when configured with USE_COLOR and not ALWAYS_COLORED.

   - The CPU widget shown at the bottom of the screen is fairly simplistic and may complain of high load prematurely, especially on systems with low core counts.
-To avoid the alarming red color for very high cpu usages, you can set `AFL_NO_CPU_RED`.
+To avoid the alarming red color for very high CPU usages, you can set `AFL_NO_CPU_RED`.

-  - Setting `AFL_NO_COLOR` or `AFL_NO_COLOUR` will omit control sequences for coloring console output when configured with USE_COLOR and not ALWAYS_COLORED.

   - Setting `AFL_NO_FORKSRV` disables the forkserver optimization, reverting to fork + execve() call for every tested input.
 This is useful mostly when